PVH (NYSE:PVH) Releases FY 2022 Earnings Guidance

-PVH (NYSE:PVH – Get Rating) last posted its quarterly earnings results on Tuesday, August 30th.
-The textile maker reported $2.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.02 by $0.06.
-PVH had a net margin of 10.19% and a return on equity of 12.72%.
-The business had revenue of $2.13 billion during the quarter, compared to analyst estimates of $2.21 billion.
-During the same period in the prior year, the business posted $2.72 earnings per share.
-The company’s revenue was down 7.8% on a year-over-year basis.
-As a group, sell-side analysts expect that PVH will post 7.89 EPS for the current year.
+PVH (NYSE:PVH – Get Rating) last released its earnings results on Tuesday, August 30th.
+The textile maker reported $2.08 earnings per share for the quarter, topping analysts’ consensus estimates of $2.02 by $0.06.
+The firm had revenue of $2.13 billion during the quarter, compared to the consensus estimate of $2.21 billion.
+PVH had a return on equity of 12.72% and a net margin of 10.19%.
+The firm’s revenue for the quarter was down 7.8% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $2.72 earnings per share.
+As a group, equities analysts anticipate that PVH will post 7.89 EPS for the current fiscal year.

 PVH Dividend Announcement

-A number of equities research analysts have recently weighed in on the company.
-Piper Sandler reiterated a neutral rating and issued a $68.00 price objective on shares of PVH in a research report on Friday, July 22nd.
-BMO Capital Markets reduced their target price on PVH from $88.00 to $79.00 and set a market perform rating on the stock in a research note on Wednesday, August 31st.
-Evercore ISI reduced their target price on PVH to $60.00 in a research note on Tuesday.
-Cowen reduced their target price on PVH to $70.00 in a research note on Tuesday.
-Finally, StockNews.com cut PVH from a buy rating to a hold rating in a research note on Monday, July 25th.
-Eleven analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat, PVH has a consensus rating of Hold and an average price target of $77.53.
+Several research analysts have issued reports on PVH shares.
+BMO Capital Markets dropped their price target on PVH from $88.00 to $79.00 and set a market perform rating on the stock in a report on Wednesday, August 31st.
+The Goldman Sachs Group downgraded shares of PVH from a buy rating to a neutral rating and cut their target price for the company from $95.00 to $59.00 in a research note on Thursday, July 21st.
+Citigroup cut their target price on shares of PVH from $94.00 to $73.00 and set a neutral rating on the stock in a research note on Sunday, June 5th.
+Morgan Stanley cut their target price on shares of PVH from $83.00 to $51.00 and set an equal weight rating on the stock in a research note on Friday, September 2nd.
+Finally, StockNews.com downgraded shares of PVH from a buy rating to a hold rating in a research note on Monday, July 25th.
+Eleven analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat, PVH currently has an average rating of Hold and an average price target of $77.53.

 Institutional Investors Weigh In On PVH

-A number of institutional investors have recently modified their holdings of the stock.
-Captrust Financial Advisors grew its stake in shares of PVH by 564.6% in the second quarter.
-Captrust Financial Advisors now owns 10,202 shares of the textile maker’s stock worth $580,000 after acquiring an additional 8,667 shares during the last quarter.
-Walleye Capital LLC grew its stake in shares of PVH by 100.9% in the second quarter.
-Walleye Capital LLC now owns 8,782 shares of the textile maker’s stock worth $500,000 after acquiring an additional 4,411 shares during the last quarter.
-Voya Investment Management LLC grew its stake in shares of PVH by 18.3% in the second quarter.
-Voya Investment Management LLC now owns 50,015 shares of the textile maker’s stock worth $2,846,000 after acquiring an additional 7,741 shares during the last quarter.
-Sei Investments Co. grew its stake in shares of PVH by 67.1% in the second quarter.
-Sei Investments Co. now owns 95,906 shares of the textile maker’s stock worth $5,448,000 after acquiring an additional 38,502 shares during the last quarter.
-Finally, Northern Trust Corp lifted its holdings in shares of PVH by 4.7% during the second quarter.
-Northern Trust Corp now owns 600,879 shares of the textile maker’s stock valued at $34,191,000 after purchasing an additional 27,019 shares in the last quarter.
-95.82% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of the company.
+Invesco Ltd. boosted its holdings in PVH by 9.7% during the first quarter.
+Invesco Ltd. now owns 1,684,738 shares of the textile maker’s stock valued at $129,067,000 after acquiring an additional 148,917 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in shares of PVH by 1.8% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 774,958 shares of the textile maker’s stock valued at $59,370,000 after buying an additional 13,553 shares during the last quarter.
+Northern Trust Corp raised its position in shares of PVH by 4.7% during the second quarter.
+Northern Trust Corp now owns 600,879 shares of the textile maker’s stock valued at $34,191,000 after buying an additional 27,019 shares during the last quarter.
+Goldman Sachs Group Inc. raised its position in shares of PVH by 74.5% during the first quarter.
+Goldman Sachs Group Inc. now owns 393,503 shares of the textile maker’s stock valued at $30,147,000 after buying an additional 167,984 shares during the last quarter.
+Finally, Prudential Financial Inc. raised its position in shares of PVH by 109.8% during the first quarter.
+Prudential Financial Inc. now owns 348,447 shares of the textile maker’s stock valued at $26,695,000 after buying an additional 182,351 shares during the last quarter.
+95.82% of the stock is currently owned by institutional investors.

 PVH Company Profile